stimulusreflex/stimulus_reflex/docs/lifecycle.md

 **Using the lifecycle callback methods is not a requirement.** Think of it as a power tool that will help you build more sophisticated applications.
 {% endhint %}

-The idea is that if and when you define a method with a specific name that matches what the library searches for, it will run at just the right moment. __If there's no function, nothing happens.__ StimulusReflex only knows to look for these methods inside of Stimulus controllers that have called `StimulusReflex.register(this)` in their `connect()` function.
+If you define a method with a name that matches what the library searches for, it will run at just the right moment. __If there's no method defined, nothing happens.__ StimulusReflex will only look for these methods in Stimulus controllers that have called `StimulusReflex.register(this)` in their `connect()` function.

-There are two kinds of callback methods that you can use: **generic** and **custom**.
-Generic callback methods fire for every Reflex action on a controller, while custom callback methods are __created dynamically on a 1:1 basis__ for each of your Reflex actions.
+There are two kinds of callback methods: **generic** and **custom**.
+Generic callback methods are invoked for every Reflex action on a controller.
+Custom callback methods are only invoked for specific Reflex actions.

-When designing your application logic, think of it like taking medicine: it's preferable to take a pill that solves a specific problem, but sometimes you just need to make all of your problems go away at once.

 ## Generic Lifecycle Methods